 Tile

-The tile feature, available to any paid subscription user, allows you to create images that can be tiled seamlessly, without visible borders or interruptions.
-This can be really useful for many image creators by providing a simple way of creating seamless backgrounds, textures, and patterns directly from a prompt.
+The Tile feature, available to any paid subscription user, allows you to create images that can be seamlessly tiled without visible borders or interruptions.
+This can be particularly useful for image creators, providing an easy way to generate seamless backgrounds, textures, and patterns directly from a prompt.

-• The images will be arranged in a chequered grid.
+The images will be arranged in a checkered grid.

-• Each image in a column will be offset vertically by half the height of the image in relation to the adjacent one to the left and right of it.
+Each image in a column will be offset vertically by half the height of the image in relation to the adjacent ones on the left and right.

-• Each image in a row will be offset horizontally by half the width of the image in relation to the adjacent one above or below it.
+Each image in a row will be offset horizontally by half the width of the image in relation to the adjacent ones above or below.

-• Will tile the images in a column only.
+This option will tile the images in a single column.

-• Will tile the images in a row only, useful for creating banners.
+This option will tile the images in a single row, which is useful for creating banners.

 Here are some visual examples of each grid style: